Friday, April 20, 2012

 24. Then they praise God, saying: “He hath done all things well, he has made the deaf to hear and the dumb to speak.”
 For wherever there is true faith, there the Spirit will not allow you any rest; you will break forth, become a priest, teach other people also, as we read Psalm 116:10: “I believe, for I will speak.”
 There the heart is full, and the mouth must run over.
 Then when they are persecuted, they will not care.

-25. But the part of the story, that Christ took the man apart from the others, looks up to heaven, has this meaning: If God do not take me alone to a separate place, and give me the Holy Spirit, so that I cling to the Word which I have heard, then all preaching is in vain.
+25. But the part of the story, that Christ took the man apart from the others, looks up to heaven, has this meaning: If God does not take me alone to a separate place, and give me the Holy Spirit, so that I cling to the Word which I have heard, then all preaching is in vain.
 But why does this require so much that he looks up to heaven and makes use of divine power, calling upon God’s grace to come and to act?
 By this he teaches us that such power must come from heaven, working in the heart of man by divine strength; then help comes to him.
 Again the spittle which is the Word of God is a noble thing for the Old Adam.
 Then they go forth to praise and glorify God.

 26. Thus have you learned, from the story and from its spiritual or secret meaning, that we must first hear the Word of God and thus, through the intercession of Christ, obtain a faith of our own, and then we come out, confessing this and praising God forever.
 May this be sufficient on this Gospel lesson.
 Let us pray to God for grace.